-The school will admit three boys into year 7 each year who have Education, Health and Care Plans (EHCPs) indicating that they are on the Autism Spectrum.
+The school has a set number of places, that are allocated by LEA, for students who have Education, Health and Care Plans (EHCPs) indicating that they have a diagnosis of Autism.
 However, it is acknowledged that there may be boys who would benefit from the programme, but who do not have EHCPs.
 In such cases the decision to admit a boy to the programme will be made by the LEA and the school working together to consider the best interests of the boy and the availability of places on the programme.